-If you’re looking to replace your primary hosting platform with Spreaker’s, or if you’re just simply looking for additional podcast real estate, you have the option of quickly and easily importing your show over to Spreaker thanks to the RSS Feed Importer.*
+If you’re looking to replace your primary hosting platform with Spreaker’s, or if you’re just simply looking for additional podcast real estate, you have the option of quickly and easily importing your podcast over to Spreaker thanks to the RSS Feed Importer.*

 The entire process requires just a click or two.